vmenon17/DH150-2019F-demo/README.md

 Heuristics Evaluation of MyFitnessPal (app)

 By:  Vivek Menon

 Digital Humanites 150

 Date:  10/15/2019

 The MyFitnessPal app allows users to input and track the nutrition facts on food they intake on a daily basis, and allows users to input the exercise they do to show how much physical activity they get daily.
+As an overall evaluation, the app performs well in some heuristics, but definitely needs improvement in many others like error prevention, user control/freedom, and flexibility/efficiency of use for example.

 Template by Rutger University’s http://aspoerri.comminfo.rutgers.edu/Teaching/InfoVisOnline/HEtemplate.doc

-**1. Visibility of system status**
+**1. Visibility of system status:**
 Always keep users informed about what is going on.
 Provide appropriate feedback within reasonable time.